csswizardry/csswizardry.github.com/_posts/2017-11-10-relative-requirements.md

 developers can end up over-engineering simple marketing sites, and designers begin striving for pixel-perfection on quick-and-dirty internal dashboards that just don’t need it.
-This can lead to internal friction and arguments between team members, but also to excessive cost—spending three days writing the most extensible and elegant code for a campaign site that will be live for a few days is almost impossible to justify.
+This can lead to internal friction and arguments between team members, but also to excessive cost — spending three days writing the most extensible and elegant code for a campaign site that will be live for a few days is almost impossible to justify.